 Can Mycoplasma be the root cause of infections like bacterial vaginosis, yeast infections, and UTIs?

 Based on the existing research, it’s unlikely.
-There are three species of Mycoplasma that are predominantly found in the vaginal microbiome: Mycoplasma genitalium, Mycoplasma hominis, and Mycoplasma girerdii
+Three species of Mycoplasma are predominantly found in the vaginal microbiome: Mycoplasma genitalium, Mycoplasma hominis, and Mycoplasma girerdii

 Let’s talk about the most commonly found Mycoplasma, M. hominis before we get into the other species later on.